 Technology Working For Truckers

 There’s a lot of good technology out there for truckers to use.
 Apps like WAZE and Weigh My Truck help truckers save time and money.
 Using trucking management software (like TruckingOffice TMS) to run an owner-operator trucking business is only good sense.
-If the only thing you do with technology is compute your IFTA, well, there’s a lot more you can be doing, but that’s a good start.
+If the only thing you do with technology is computing your IFTA, well, there’s a lot more you can be doing, but that’s a good start.

 There are tons of log apps and software solutions out there.
 But while each choice may ensure compliance, that doesn’t mean they’re all created equal.